My Name is

 Abel

 Abel was found abandoned as a baby.
 An orphanage was unable to find his birth parents or an adoptive home for him, so Abel was referred to the Rafiki Village Kenya.
-He arrived in July 2009 and settled in well.
-He enjoys mathematics and language arts.
-Abel is exceptional in godly character and very orderly.
-He shows leadership abilities and often leads group discussions and coordinates group projects.
-He continues to learn how to put God's Word into practice, and he prays for a discerning heart.
+He arrived in 2009 and settled in well to his new home.
+Abel enjoys mathematics, language arts, and is very orderly.
+He is godly in character and shows leadership abilities, often leading group discussions and coordinating group projects.
+Abel thanks God for the opportunity to study Scripture at Rafiki and prays that all he does will bring glory to God.

 DOB: Sep 4, 2005